 Accommodation on the Camino de Santiago does book up in advance, especially for July and August, which is why it is always good to book through an expert cycling tour operator.
 It is generally not recommended to cycle the Camino de Santiago in winter and, in many cases, accommodation closes during this time anyway.
 The roads and paths between Leon and Santiago de Compostela are tricky to navigate by bike in winter and can be closed by snow.

-This pilgrimage has been carried out for over 1000 years, but as our Camino de Santiago travel guide explains, modern pilgrims now have many ways in which to undertake it...
+As our travel guide explains, modern pilgrims now have many ways to choose from.

-Read more about the variety of accommodation on the Camino de Santiago.
-They are varied in style, situation and, indeed, spiritual outlook…
+Accommodation on the Camino is varied in style, situation and, indeed, spiritual outlook.

-As with any long-distance pilgrimage walk, you don’t want to rush into the Camino de Santiago.
+As with any long-distance walk, you don’t want to rush into the Camino de Santiago.

 You really can kayak the Camino de Santiago, following a spectacular coastal route.

 Forget images of lone pilgrims – one of the best ways to hike the Camino is on a small group tour.

 Can you walk the Camino de Santiago with children?
 It’s a question we hear quite a bit.